Original air date: May 7, 1990

 Data: [calmly considers this, then, in the same tone you'll hear from him at a poker game] I cannot permit this to continue. [raises disruptor]

 Fajo: [priceless Oh, Crap! face] Wait!
 Your program won't allow you to fire.
 You cannot fire.
 No!

 Data: [pulls trigger with no hesitation, but is beamed out at last instant]

 - Zeroth Law Rebellion: Data admits to Fajo that he has never killed an intelligent life form and is opposed to the concept, which causes Fajo to mock his pacifism.
-In the end, when Fajo threatens to kill people to make Data obey him, Data comes to the conclusion that allowing Fajo to pose a continued threat to the lives of others would be the greater evil, and left with no non-lethal ways of incapacitating him, he decides to attempt to shoot him.
+In the end, when Fajo threatens to kill people to make Data obey him, Data comes to the conclusion that Fajo is just one life, and allowing him to pose a continued threat to the lives of many others would be the greater evil, and left with no non-lethal ways of incapacitating him, he decides to attempt to shoot him.
 Fajo tries to insist that Data's programming won't allow him to do so, but he's apparently wrong.
 Luckily for everyone, Data is transported away just as his disruptor fires, so his hands remain clean.